irenealgi/readbelow/_posts/2016-04-06-the-joys-of-reading-fiction.md

 And with this one I finish.

 Newspapers are getting thinner, articles snappier.
-Facebook doesn't favour long form, and Twitter forces you to write under 140 characters.
+Facebook doesn't favour long-form, and Twitter forces you to write under 140 characters.
 We consume Buzzfeed and Snapshat; Instagram is mostly images and hashtags, maybe meaninful but free of any sense of grammar.

 We are able to hold several conversations at once via Whatsapp and I think twice before comitting to the two and a half hours I will need in order to reach the ending - I might as well watch a 45'-long episode.